yeella905/tinyapp/README.md

 !["Screenshot of Login page"](docs/login_page.png)

 ## Dependencies

+> [!NOTE]
-[!Before you get started these are the main dependencies:]
+> Before you get started these are the main dependencies:

 - Node.js
 - Express